mGalarnyk/Python_Tutorials/Scrapy/README.md

 The first part of this tutorial is highly similar to the [official scrapy documentation](https://doc.scrapy.org/en/latest/intro/tutorial.html) has been tested in Python 2 and 3 (work in both).

+You can see this code in action by clicking on the following link: [youtube video](https://youtu.be/O_j3OTXw2_E).

 ## Getting Started

 ### Prerequisites: Anaconda.
 If you already have anaconda and google chrome (or Firefox), skip to step 4.